The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Results

-Although tensions between the various studies exists, these differences are not highly significant (i.e. none of current constraints at fixed redshift are incompatible at the $\geq 3 \sigma$ level).
-The general picture discernible from Fig. \ref{fig:beta_muv_param_evolution} is of a relatively shallow $\beta-M_{\mathrm{UV}}$ relation that is in place from $z=2$ at least out to $z=10$, with a fixed (or at least slowly evolving) slope, probably in the range ${-0.2 < \mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}} < -0.1}$.
-At $z>10$ more data are still needed to robustly constrain this slope, although current data are compatible with a slowly-/non-evolving $\mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}}$ scenario.
+Although there are tensions between the various studies, these differences are not highly significant (i.e. none of current constraints at fixed redshift are incompatible at the $\geq 3 \sigma$ level).
+The general picture discernible from Fig. \ref{fig:beta_muv_param_evolution} is of a relatively shallow $\beta-M_{\mathrm{UV}}$ relation that is in place from $z \simeq 10$, with a fixed (or at least slowly evolving) slope, probably in the range ${-0.2 < \mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}} < -0.1}$.
+At $z>10$ more data are needed to robustly constrain this slope, although current data are compatible with a slowly-/non-evolving $\mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}}$ scenario.
 In contrast, the normalisation of the relation is clearly changing, with galaxies at fixed $M_{\mathrm{UV}}$ becoming bluer towards higher redshift.
-Based on our results, the evolution is gradual to out $z\simeq10$, with $\beta(M_{\mathrm{UV}}=-19)$ evolving from $-1.9$ at $z=5$ to $-2.2$ at $z=10$.
+Based on our results, the evolution is gradual below $z\simeq10$, with $\beta(M_{\mathrm{UV}}=-19)$ evolving from $-2.2$ at $z=10$ to $-1.9$ at $z=5$.
 At $z>10$, the evolution becomes more rapid (especially when framed in terms of cosmic time), reaching $\beta(M_{\mathrm{UV}}=-19)\simeq-2.6$ by $z=12$.
-The analysis of \citet{topping2023} suggests a more gradual evolution, but still suggests that by $z=12$ the galaxy population is uniformly extremely blue.
-The rate of decline of $\langle \beta \rangle$ therefore remains an open question, but there is a consensus that, by $z=12$, the typical UV slope at $M_{\mathrm{UV}} \gtrsim -20$ approaching the `dust-free' limit of $\beta \simeq -2.4$ to $-2.6$.
+The analysis of \citet{topping2023} suggests a more gradual evolution, but still suggests extremely blue UV colours at the earliest cosmic epochs.